Corona-IDE/flare-gradle-opertions-plugins/README.md

 Introduces standard conventions for increased logging during test execution

 See the [usage documentation](./doc/increase-test-logging.md) for information and requirements for applying the plug-in

+### org.starchartlabs.flare.dependency-insight

+Introduces standard tasks for viewing dependency information

+See the [usage documentation](./doc/dependency-insight.md) for information and requirements for applying the plug-in

 ## Collaborators